 Asylum System Reforms

-Refugee law is complex.
-Anyone facing a refugee claim or removal should consult a qualified immigration lawyer or Refugee Protection Division representative.
+Refugee law is complex and these eligibility rules have immediate, time-sensitive effects.
+Anyone facing a refugee claim or removal should consult a qualified immigration or refugee lawyer, and confirm current rules with IRCC, rather than relying on this summary.

 Border Security Changes

-The border security components of Bill C-12 focus on irregular migration and border integrity:
+The border security and integrity components focus on irregular migration, fraud and data sharing:

 What This Means for Applicants